 There are much more restrictions attached to an Emotional Support Dog than a Service Dog.

-There is the alternative to bring your dog to college if you are prepared to live off campus.
+There is the alternative to bringing your dog to college if you are prepared to live off campus.
 Many rental properties near colleges offer the option of allowing your pet to stay.

 There are some pros and cons with this choice: